flybywiresim/docs/docs/fbw-a32nx/feature-guides/local-api-server.md

 ??? warning "Local API Server Error: `...Encoding not recognized...`"

-    When you start the server and and it crashes immediately with an error message mentioning `...Encoding not recognized...` you Windows most likely uses a rare UTF-8 based encoding.
+    When you start the server and and it crashes immediately with an error message mentioning `...Encoding not recognized...` your Windows OS most likely uses a rare UTF-8 based encoding.

     Solution: